 Generally, an organizer can be any person or entity that prepares and files the Articles of Organization on behalf of an LLC.
-An organizer may be a member of the LLC but does not have to be.
+An organizer is often a member of the LLC, but does not have to be.
 Examples of LLC organizers include:

 - Family members